allfed/Population-Loss-NW/README.md

 Note that other targeting options are also supported.
 Currently, there is an option for following the [OPEN-RISOP](https://github.com/davidteter/OPEN-RISOP/tree/main/TARGET%20LAYDOWNS) target list for the US, and an option for following the [declassified 1956 US target list](https://futureoflife.org/resource/us-nuclear-targets/) for Russia and China.

+Fatalities due to nuclear fallout from ground bursts can now also be calculated.
+The methodology is described in [this document](https://docs.google.com/document/d/1stBmeMabT2VQsL-KfVvUlFNzkmfZIK3tQ5-WUUVNldc/edit?usp=sharing).

 ### Agricultural loss
 To translate the loss of industrial capacity into loss of agricultural production, we use the data from [Ahvo et al. 2023](https://doi.org/10.1038/s43016-023-00873-z).
 First, we calculate the loss of fertilizers and pesticides due to the destruction or disablement of industrial capacity using data for fertilizer and pesticide production by country.
 Then, we use the data from Ahvo et al. to estimate the loss of agricultural production due to the loss of fertilizers and pesticides.
 This is done for each country separately assuming that the loss of fertilizers and pesticides applies globally.
 For each country, we calculate the loss of agricultural production for 12 crops and average these numbers using the number of calories supplied by each crop as weights.
 We are making the assumption that all yield loss sources are multiplicative.